Generation Dance

 WHAT INFORMATION DOES GENERATION DANCE HAVE ABOUT ME?

-When you participate in or sign up to any Generation Dance class, activity or workshop, we may collect and store personal information about you.
-This can consist of information such as your name, email address, postal address, telephone or mobile number and date of birth, depending on how you are engaging with us.
+When you participate in or sign up for any Generation Dance class, activity, or workshop, we may collect and store personal information about you.
+This can consist of information such as your name, email address, postal address, telephone or mobile number, and date of birth, depending on how you are engaging with us.
 By submitting your details, you enable us to provide you with the products or services that you have selected.

-When taking pictures of students in class or filming performances, Generation Dance ask for parental permission.
-Generation Dance may use the images resulting from the photography/video filming, and any reproductions or adaptations of the images for fundraising, publicity or other purposes to help achieve the group’s aims.
-This might include (but is not limited to), the right to use them in their printed and online publicity, social media, press releases and funding applications.
+When taking pictures of students in class or filming performances, Generation Dance asks for parental permission.
+Generation Dance may use the images resulting from the photography/video filming, and any reproductions or adaptations of the images for fundraising, publicity, or other purposes to help achieve the group’s aims.
+This might include (but is not limited to) the right to use them in printed and online publicity, social media, press releases, and funding applications.

 Generation Dance does NOT share your personal information with third parties, unless clearly stated.
 We do NOT sell your data, and neither do we buy data from third parties.